dsyliu/phoenix-poc/README.md

 2. View cases in "Open" status
 3. Click on a case to view details
 4. Change status to "Investigating"
-5. Add notes and updates
+5. Add notes and updates during investigation
-6. Mark as "Resolved" when complete
+6. Mark as "Resolved" when investigation is complete

-### Closing Cases (Validator Agents)
+### Validating & Closing Cases (Validator Agents)
 1. Login with a validator account
 2. View cases in "Resolved" status
 3. Review the case and investigation notes
+4. Validate the resolution is satisfactory
-4. Change status to "Closed" to finalize
+5. Change status to "Closed" to finalize the case

 ### Administration (Admin Users)
 1. Login with an admin account